Jim-Clack/MiniWebServer/README.md

   - (...but recoverable exceptions will be handled by the server)
 - (I'm 75 and just wrote this, so I hope it's not too old-fashioned.)
 - If you want to contact me, I'm at jim.clack@ablestrategies.com
+## TODO...
+- Need to use IP Address to track session if there is no sessionID